Rebel A. Cole: Career

-Cole is a prolific author who, according to Google Scholar, has written more than 100 articles that have been cited by other scholars more than 14,500 times and more than 3,400 times according to Web of Science.
-Cole's articles have appeared in such leading academic journals as The Journal of Finance, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, the Review of Finance, the Journal of Financial Intermediation and the Journal of Corporate Finance.
+According to Google Scholar, Cole has written more than 100 articles that have been cited by other scholars more than 15,000 times and almost 4,000 times according to Web of Science.
+Cole's articles have appeared in leading academic journals including as The Journal of Finance, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, and the Review of Finance.
 He is best known for his works on agency costs & ownership structure, access to credit by small businesses, and bank failures.
 His research interests focus on corporate governance, entrepreneurship, financial institutions and real estate.

-In addition to academic pursuits, Cole has been a frequent commentator in the media about the Covid-19 pandemic.

-He was a co-developer of a popular Covid-19 tracker website for the state of Florida, which provided comprehensive and intuitive charts on Florid Covid-19 testing, hospitalizations and deaths during 2020 - 2021.

-More recently, Cole developed The Banking Initiative at Florida Atlantic University This website provides information on large banks with high risk factors, such as exposure to commercial real estate, unrealized losses on investment securities and exposures to uninsured deposits.
-Cole posts much of this information about bank risk on the social media platform LinkedIn, where he has more than 14,000 followers.